Vocabulary LINCing Routine (FI)

 If I were in the classroom I would use this tool regularly and keep blank ones in their notebooks.
 That way anytime they find a vocabulary term they are unfamiliar with or having trouble remembering, they can put the word in at that time and on their own time fill in the rest.
 Great study tool as well.

-coteach100 Almost 5 years ago
+coteach100 Over 5 years ago

 LOG